Solution theory of fractional SDEs in complete subcritical regimes: Weak compactness and weak existence

 \begin{theorem} Let $H\in (0,1)$ and $b\in L^q_t C^\alpha_x$ satisfying \eqref{eq:condition-existence}.
 Then for any $x_0\in \R^d$ there exists a weak solution to the SDE \eqref{eq:SDE-weak} in the sense of Definition \ref{defn:weak-solution}. \end{theorem}

-\begin{remark} The above result is only interesting in the regime $H\in (0,1)$ and $q>2$.
-Indeed, if $H>1$ then the condition $\alpha>1/2-1/(2H)$ automatically enforces $\alpha>0$, for which existence is known by classical Peano-type results; instead if $q\leq 2$, strong existence and uniqueness follows from the previous sections. \end{remark}
+\begin{remark} The above result is only interesting in the regime $H\in (0,1)$ and $q>2$, cf. Remark \ref{rem:other-condition-intro}.
+Indeed, for $H>1$ condition $\alpha>1/2-1/(2H)$ automatically enforces $\alpha>0$, for which existence follows by classical Peano-type results; instead for $q\leq 2$, \eqref{eq:condition-existence} implies \eqref{eq:main exponent} and so strong wellposedness follows from the previous sections. \end{remark}

 First we need the following lemma.

 \begin{lemma} Let $H\in (0,1)$, $(\alpha,q)$ be parameters satisfying \eqref{eq:condition-existence}; let $X$ be a process defined on a filtered probability space $(\Omega,\bF,\PP)$ of the form $X=\varphi+B^H$, where $B^H$ is an $\bF$-fBm and $\varphi$ satisfies the property \eqref{eq:apriori-estim}.
 For any $f\in L^q_t C^\delta_x$, $\delta>0$, let $w_f:=w_{f,\alpha,q}$; then for any $m\in [2,\infty)$ there exists a deterministic constant $K=K(m,d,\alpha,q,H,\| b\|_{L^q_t C^\alpha_x})$, such that